leolorenzoii/insta-ml/README.md

 <img src="./images/crisp-dm.png" alt="Crisp DM Flowchart" width="550"/>

+This is prepared and conceptualized by LLorenzo with the help of PDonato.

 # References

 - Kelleher JD, Mac Namee B, D'arcy A. Fundamentals of machine learning for predictive data analytics: algorithms, worked examples, and case studies.
 MIT press; 2020 Oct 20.